Solvability of Discrete Helmholtz Equations: Introduction

 Since no sharp bounds for the resolution constant $C_{\operatorname*{res}}$ are available for general conforming finite element meshes in 2D and 3D such estimates have merely qualitative and asymptotic character.
 This drawback was the motivation for the development of many novel discretization techniques by either modifying the original sesquilinear form or employing a discontinuous Galerkin discretization.
-Such discretizations have in common that the discrete problem is always well-posed -- however, the convergence and accuracy typically are not improved compared to the conforming Galerkin discretization.
+Such discretizations have in common that unique solvability of the discrete problem does not rely on the Schatz argument.
+Unique solvability can therefore be established under less restrictive conditions; we mention \cite{burmann-wu-zhu16, wu14} for an analysis of a continuous interior penalty method with piecewise linear elements.
+In \cite[Cor.~3.5]{wu14} unique solvability is established for general polygonal/polyhedral domains for any $k>0$ and $h>0$.
+In \cite{feng-wu11} interior penalty $hp$-DG methods are analysed and unique solvability for polygonal/polyhedral star-shaped domains is shown for any $k>0$ and $h>0$ under certain conditions on the penalty parameters, see \cite[Thm~3.2]{feng-wu11} for details.
+Finally, in \cite{chen-qiu17} a least-squares approach is analysed, establishing unique solvability for domains, for which a-priori estimates of the continuous problem are available, see \cite[Thm~2.4]{chen-qiu17}.

-We do not go into the details of such methods because our focus in this paper is on the question whether the conforming Galerkin discretization of the Helmholtz problem with Robin boundary conditions can lead to a system matrix which is singular and how to define a computable criterion to guarantee that for a given mesh the conforming Galerkin discretization is stable.
-Such an approach can be also viewed as a novel a posteriori strategy: the goal is not to improve accuracy but to improve stability without requiring that a discrete solution exists.
-We mention here that a posteriori error estimators for Helmholtz problem exist in the literature \cite{doerfler_sauter}, \cite{sauter_zech}, \cite{Irimie_Helm_apost}, \cite{chaumontfrelet_apost}.
-However, all these error estimators are fully reliable and efficient only if a resolution condition is satisfied and the discrete system is well-posed.
-To the best of our knowledge, our approach is the first one which does not assume such conditions to hold.
+We do not go into the details of such methods because our focus in this paper is on the question whether the conforming Galerkin discretization of the Helmholtz problem with Robin boundary conditions can lead to a system matrix which is singular and how to define a computable criterion to guarantee that for a given mesh the conforming Galerkin discretization is unique.
+Such an approach can be also viewed as a \textit{novel a posteriori strategy}: the goal is not to improve accuracy but to guarantee unique solvability without relying on a resolution condition for a conforming Galerkin discretization.